Next: Data, Previous: Scripts, Up: Supported objects [Contents][Index]

 For header files that are built and must not be distributed, use the

-prefix as in nodist_include_HEADERS
+nodist_ prefix as in nodist_include_HEADERS or

-.
+nodist_prog_SOURCES.
 If these generated headers are needed

 during the build, you must also ensure they exist before they are